Ray Harford: Playing career

 The "U's" secured promotion in 1973–74 with a third-place finish; Harford was also given the Colchester United Player of the Year award in 1974 for his performances in this 48 games that season.
-After another 49 appearances in the 1974–75 campaign, he left the United to play for non-league Romford.
-The next year knee troubles ended his playing career, and he returned to Colchester as youth coach in September 1975.
+After another 49 appearances in the 1974–75 campaign, he left the United to play for non-League Romford.
+The next year, knee troubles ended his playing career, and he returned to Colchester as youth coach in September 1975.

 Managerial career

 Fulham

 In 1982, Harford was appointed assistant manager at Fulham under Malcolm Macdonald, helping the side finish fourth in the Second Division a year after promotion – one place short of promotion to the First Division.
-In April 1984, he was promoted to the position of manager, and his first full season as a manager was reasonably successful, with the club managing a ninth-place finish, nine points off promotion.
-At the end of the season, however, it emerged that the club had fallen into severe financial difficulties, forcing the sale of most of the first team.
+In April 1984, he was promoted to the position of manager.
+His first full season as a manager was reasonably successful, with the club managing a ninth-place finish, nine points off promotion.
+At the end of the season, however, the club had fallen into severe financial difficulties, forcing the sale of most of the first team.
 Harford was able to cobble together a side for the next season from free transfers and youth players, but it wasn't enough.
 The side were relegated by a huge margin, and Harford resigned shortly afterwards.

 Luton Town

 In the summer of 1986, Luton Town manager David Pleat resigned and was replaced by John Moore.
 Harford was signed by Luton as assistant manager and helped the club finish seventh in the old First Division.
 At the end of the 1986–87 season, Moore resigned as manager and Harford was promoted as his replacement.
 It proved to be an impressive decision.
 In his first season as Luton manager, Harford guided the Kenilworth Road club to a 3–2 win over Arsenal in the League Cup final – the club's first ever major trophy.
 But Luton were forbidden to enter the 1988–89 UEFA Cup because the ban on English teams in European competition arising from the 1985 Heysel Stadium disaster still had two years to run.
 They also reached the FA Cup semi-finals that year, losing 2–1 to eventual winners Wimbledon – which made Luton the latest of several clubs to have come close to winning the then elusive domestic cup double.

-In 1988–89 Luton again reached the League Cup final but surrendered their crown after losing 3–1 to Nottingham Forest.
-By the following January, Luton were battling against relegation to the Second Division and Harford was controversially sacked – the relegation battle was won by his successor Jim Ryan who remained in charge until the end of the following season, when he was sacked even though Luton had avoided relegation again.
+In 1988–89, Luton again reached the League Cup final but surrendered their crown after losing 3–1 to Nottingham Forest.
+By the following January, Luton were battling against relegation to the Second Division.
+Harford was controversially sacked – the relegation battle was won by his successor Jim Ryan who remained in charge until the end of the following season when he was sacked even though Luton had avoided relegation again.